How to Use a Bitcoin ATM in 8 Simple Steps

 First things first, if you haven’t already, I recommend checking out this article: A Beginner’s Guide to Buying Crypto.
 This comprehensive resource will help you understand everything you need to know before buying crypto.

-To use a Bitcoin ATM, you will need to have a crypto wallet.
+To use a Bitcoin ATM in order to convert your cash, you will need to have a crypto wallet.
 For more information on crypto wallets, please look at our Cryptocurrency Explained post on digital wallets.

-Buy Cryptocurrencies with Cash at a Bitcoin ATM
+Convert Cash to Cryptocurrencies at a Bitcoin ATM

 Step 1 - Find your closest Bitcoin ATM